 Once you have identified that you, or a loved one, is in need of help, the next phase of Adderall addiction treatment is entering either an inpatient or outpatient addiction recovery treatment program.

 A skilled clinician will be able to assess whether you will benefit more from living at a residential treatment facility and having continuous access to medical and therapeutic care, or if you are stable enough to participate in treatment while still living at home.
 Either way, long-term treatment is essential to avoiding relapse.

 In a recovery treatment program, you will be able to address the physical, psychological, medical, and social aspects of Adderall addiction.
 You will learn various therapeutic tools such as how to effectively manage addictive behaviors, and how to prevent relapse.

 National Institute on Drug Abuse. (n.d.).
 3: The reward pathway.
-Retrieved from from https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-ii-reward-pathway-addiction/3-reward-pathway
+Retrieved from https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-ii-reward-pathway-addiction/3-reward-pathway

 Ritalin Versus Adderall: Similarities & Differences Explained.
 (2017, September).
-Retrieved from from https://www.webmd.com/add-adhd/ritalin-adderall-difference#1
+Retrieved from https://www.webmd.com/add-adhd/ritalin-adderall-difference#1

 Stimulants .
 (2018, August 01).
 Retrieved from https://emedicine.medscape.com/article/289007-overview#a3